Victorian Alps: Mammals

 The Victorian alps is home to a variety of small marsupials and mammals, many of which are found nowhere else on earth.
-The Mountain pygmy possum is a prime example of this as it can only be found within the alpine regions of Victoria and NSW.
-Thought to be extinct until they were rediscovered in the 1960s at Mount Hotham, the Mountain pygmy possum is now on the critically endangered species list due to introduced predators like the fox, reduction in habitat and lowering number of the Bogong moth.
+The Mountain pygmy possum is a prime example of this endemism as it can only be found within the alpine regions of Victoria and NSW.
+Thought to be extinct until they were rediscovered in the 1960s at Mount Hotham, the Mountain pygmy possum is now on the critically endangered species list due to introduced predators like the fox, reduction in habitat and lowering number of the bogong moth.
 The region is also home to echidna, common wombat, wallaby, kangaroo and bush rat.

 Other vertebrates

 Other vertebrates found within the region include common native woodland bird species such as Robins, Sparrows, Rosellas, Fantails, Currawongs and Honeyeaters; as well as six species of frog and several variants of skink.
 The Alpine she oak Skink is on the endangered species list due to the severe fires in the region over the past decades.
 The Baw Baw frog is critically endangered with estimated number being below 1,000, the major threat to this species is a disease from the fungus Amphibian Chytrid called Chytridiomycosis.
-Mountain streams are also populated by species of small fish such as the Mountain Galaxia.
+Mountain streams are also populated by species of small fish such as the mountain galaxias.
 There is very limited fauna diversity within the Victorian alps, due to the climate, and exposed conditions.